OpenNebula/vOneCloud-docs/docs/source/release_notes/known_issues.rst

 Known Issues
 ================================================================================

+These known issues will be addressed in future versions of vOneCloud.

 +------------------------------------------------------------+-----------------------------------------------------------------------------------+
 | **Hybrid IP addresses not shown in Sunstone VM datatable** | They are displayed in the info panel of the VM, which appears below the datatable |
 |                                                            | after clicking the VM in the datatable                                            |